Pollards Hill: Councillors

-Both sides of Pollards Hill elected Labour Party councillors at the last Council elections in May 2018.
+Both sides of Pollards Hill elected Labour Party councillors at the last Council elections in May 2022.
 At present in the local government re-warding process used nationally for the regular election of a delegation of councillors, it lends its name to a ward of the Merton.

 UK elections (general elections and by-elections)

-East and west have, since 1992 and 1997, respectively seen their relevant two seats in London, locally dependent wholly on borough, return Labour MPs.
-The seats are Croydon North and Mitcham and Morden.
-The narrower majority, narrowly, is in the latter; at all elections since 1997 the two seats have seen a greater than 28% Labour majority.
+The Merton and Croydon areas in Pollards Hill have, since 1992 and 1997 respectively, seen their respective seats in London, wholly dependent by borough, return Labour MPs.
+The area has been represented by the Streatham and Croydon North and Mitcham and Morden constituencies since 2024, as a result of the 2023 Periodic Review of Westminster constituencies.
+In all elections since 1997, the two seats have returned Labour majorities greater than 28%.

 Geography

 To the east (in Croydon), covering the sides of the hill, are larger houses, stretching towards central Norbury.
 The roads are lined with pollarded lime trees.

 To the west (in Merton), at the foot of the hill, is the Pollards Hill estate stretching to Broad Green and Purley Way.
 A section of the estate was transferred to the ownership of Moat Homes housing association in 1998 under a stock transfer from the local authority.
 Moat has since demolished four maisonette blocks dating from the 1950s and is undertaking a wider regeneration of the stock.

 Covering the crown of the hill is Pollards Hill Park, an open area of 7.75 acres (3.14 hectares), managed by Croydon Council, to whom it was donated in 1913.
 The park is the highest point in the Norbury area and can give views as far as Windsor Castle.
 A viewpoint at the top of the park indicates the direction of various landmarks.